tlsskfk/umd-hpcc/slurm/README.md

 find your subject and copy and paste it into the command line to send it back to jude.
 Make sure that the slurm output looks good.
-There should be a clear 'job has finished' message at the end.

 ## Final steps
 ### 1. Changing Destination Permissions